vivekkdagar/xbasic/SYNTAX.md

 XBasic provides various operations for manipulating lists, such as:

 - Accessing elements by index
-- Appending elements
+- Appending elements: You can do using the append method or using the + operator
-- Removing elements
+- Removing elements: you can do using the minus operator
 - Concatenating lists

 Example: